 If you were lucky enough to still have a Roy Rogers near you in the 1990s, chances are high you were a serious devotee.
 As one Baltimore reporter noted, "It was a favorite of mine as a kid—so much so that I had a birthday dinner there once."

 In 1990, Marriott sold the fried chicken chain, which was originally RoBee's House of Beef when it first began in 1968 in Indiana, to Hardee's.
 Their attempt to turn Roy Rogers into Hardee's, as one blogger notes, "ended in a customer revolt so serious that they actually aborted the whole idea and returned the Roy Rogers brand to some stores initially converted."

 Of the nearly 650 Roy Rogers that once existed in the Mid-Atlantic and Northeastern states in the 1970s and '80s, only 140 still stood by the mid-'90s.
 So if you could get your hands on a biscuit, fried chicken, and mashed potatoes, you considered yourself lucky.
 And if you were a burger lover or a fan of the Gold Rush fried chicken sandwich, you absolutely loved hitting up the Fixin's Bar for all your topping needs.

-Ownership has changed hands a few more times in the past three decades, and now there are 55 Roy Rogers locations.
-Still a far cry from its peak, but good to know that those biscuits are out there.
+Ownership has changed hands a few more times in the past three decades, and now there are several dozen Roy Rogers locations.
+That's a far cry from its peak, but it's good to know that those biscuits are out there.
 "When we open up again people are like, 'Oh my God, Roy Rogers is back.
-I used to love that as a kid,'" Roy Rogers co-president Jim Plamondon told Eater.
+I used to love that as a kid,'" Roy Rogers co-president Jim Plamondon told Eater in 2017.
 Indeed we did.